cristian1604/mips/README.md

 I strongly recommend to use [MARS] software to export your code in hexadecimal format.

 Remember: The Instruction Memory is an array with 512 elements.
-Each instruction is composed by four tuples hexadecimals.
+Each instruction is composed by four hexadecimal tuples.
 So the maximum number of instructions allowed is: `512/4 = 128 instructions`.
 You can modify this value according to the size of the FPGA memory.

 ### Example